ualsg/semantic-riverscapes-dataset/README.md

 ## Questions and Comments
 For comments and feedback, contact Junjie Luo at luojunjie4669@gmail.com or Filip Biljecki at filip@nus.edu.sg.
 For more information, please see our website [Urban Analytics Lab](https://ual.sg/), National University of Singapore.

+## License
+This dataset is released under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.